MicrosoftLearning/MS-4015-Build-Custom-Agent-for-Microsoft-Teams.fr-fr/Instructions/Labs/01-exercise-template.md

----
-lab:
-  title: Créer un agent personnalisé
+Labo : « Créer un agent personnalisé »
 ---
 <!--
 Edit the metadata above to manage the list of exercises in the home page of the GitHub site that gets generated.